 Kyle is employed at Faith Builders Educational Programs as a teacher and communications coordinator.

-Kyle and his wife, Marlene, have two children.
+Kyle and his wife, Marlene, have three children.
 They are interested in serving the Anabaptist community by investing in its ministries and communities.
 Kyle is excited by the visionary work undertaken by ABT.
 This ministry will give the gospel access to previously untouched peoples.
 Also, the vision of ABT will feed back into the Anabaptist community at large, providing purpose and meaning to the conservative tradition.

 The Executive Committee is responsible for day-to-day oversight of ABT’s programs and development.